 Landmark’s website shares a resource for how to understand your home warranty contract.

 The standard contract lasts for one year, the industry standard.
-For homeowners who wish to cancel the home warranty, there is a $75 cancellation fee.
-Homeowners can request a quote or order a home warranty directly on the Landmark website.
+For homeowners who wish to cancel their policy, there is a $75 cancellation fee.
+Homeowners can request a quote or sign up directly on the Landmark website.

 Select Home Warranty (Best for Roof Coverage)